algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 #### 8.1.7 The Recipe Pop-up

-The recipe pop-up allows you to see a list of wines and cheeses that pair well with the dish and its description.
+The recipe pop-up allows the user to see a list of wines and cheeses that pair well with the dish and its description.
 To access it, the user must click on the desired recipe.

 #### 8.1.8 The Language Dropdown